 Once you have completed your exams and fingerprinting, you are now ready to apply for your license.

 The fee for an application is $100 for a full year while $50 for a half year.

 A “full year” is when your application date falls on any day of an odd year while a “half-year” is when your application date falls on any day of an even year.

 Take 2019 (odd year) as an example, if you apply for a license on any day of 2019, its expiration date is on the 31st of December 2020 (even year), therefore you would pay $100, the amount for a full year application fee.
 On the other hand, if you are applying for a license on any day of 2020 (even year), you are going to pay $50, the amount for a half year application fee.
 Your license will also expire on the 31st of December 2020.

-You must mail a completed New York Independent Adjuster Application Form together with the check for the application fee, bond documents, exam results letter, and the fingerprint receipt.
-There is not an option to apply for this license online.
+You must email the Insurance Licensing Department to obtain a paper application and instructions.
+Submit your application with the check for the application fee, bond documents, exam results letter, and the fingerprint receipt.

 Step 6.
 Application Review